tfausak/tfausak.github.io/_drafts/haskeleton-a-haskell-project-skeleton.md

 {% highlight hs %}
 -- husk.cabal
+build-type:    Simple
+cabal-version: >= 1.18
 name:          husk
 version:       0.0.0
-build-type:    Simple
-cabal-version: >= 1.18

 library
     build-depends: base
-    default-language: Haskell2010
 {% endhighlight %}

 Here's a rundown of the [package properties][]:

--   `name`: The unique name.
--   `version`: The version number.
-    It's a good idea to use [semantic versioning][].
 -   `build-type`: The type of build.
     Setting this to `Simple` tells Cabal to use the default setup script.
     Annoyingly, the default is `Custom`.
 -   `cabal-version`: The version of the Cabal specification.
     This should be the major and minor parts of your version of Cabal.
+-   `name`: The unique name.
+-   `version`: The version number.
+    It's a good idea to use [semantic versioning][].

 And the [build information][] for the library:

 -   `build-depends`: A list of needed packages.
     Every project will depend on [`base`][], which provides the Prelude.
--   `default-language`: The version of the Haskell language report.
-    The current state of the art is [`Haskell2010`][].

 Now that all the boilerplate is out of the way, let's build the package.